Cataract IOL Dallas

 While Toric lenses are for people with astigmatism, Tecnis Symfony is an IOL designed to help patients suffering from Presbyopia, which is an age-related form of farsightedness.
 Tecnis Symfony can also help with astigmatism too if the presbyopia patient has that condition as well.
 The only drawback to the Symfony lens is that they do not handle close-range distances well, and will necessitate reading glasses.

-Those are the five different types of IOLs that we offer at Lasercare Eye Center.
-Our highly trained, knowledgeable staff and expert M.D.s will help you chose the lens that is right for your specific needs in dealing with cataracts.
-Contact any of our three Dallas-Fort Worth area locations to schedule an appointment today by calling 214-574-9600.
+Those are the five different types of IOLs that we offer at LaserCare Eye Center.
+Our highly trained, knowledgeable staff and expert M.D.s will help you choose the lens that is right for your specific needs in dealing with cataracts.
+Contact any of our three Dallas-Fort Worth area locations to schedule an appointment today by calling 214-328-0444.

 The total cost of Cataract IOLs is determined based on factors like your medical examinations, surgeon’s fee, hospital charges, post-surgery garments, and anesthesia.
 The exact techniques used will also impact cost, as will the total time needed to perform the surgery.